LoipesMas/vesmor/README.md

 # State

 It's mostly working, enough to make simple-ish games.
-Some language features are not implemented yet (mostly generics related and quality of life).
+Some language features are not implemented yet (mainly generics-related stuff and quality of life).
 I am also planning to add sound to the console one day.

 # Code